jipolanco/Circulation.jl/README.md

 This will generate a `circulation_GP.h5` file containing the circulation statistics of the field.
 See [Output files](#output-files) below for the typical structure of these files.

+Similarly to the Navier-Stokes case, contents of this file may be plotted using the [`examples/plots/circulation.jl`](examples/plots/circulation.jl) script.

 ## Output files